OffNofin/NofinDebugHUD.js/README.md

 <p>A very simple plug and play solution to get a simple on screen console similar to the unreal engine one.</p>

-<p>You just need to add the files to your directory and to link the stylesheet and the JS file, no codes adaptation needed.</p>
+<p>You just need to add the files to your directory and to link the stylesheet and the JS file, no code adaptation needed.</p>

 <p>Then just call the function anywhere you want :</p>